raccoongang/openprocurement.auctions.lease/docs/source/standard/item.rst

     A classification should be drawn from an existing scheme or list of codes.
 This field is used to indicate the scheme/codelist from which the classification is drawn.
-For line item classifications, this value should represent a known PropertyItem Classification Scheme wherever possible.
+For line item classifications, this value should represent a known Item Classification Scheme wherever possible.

 :id:
     string, required